 Cost of Ownership

-The Q3 improves on the already impressive figures of existing models and the Cylinder-on-Demand technology for the latest 1.4-litre engine spells an almost diesel-like 50.4mpg on the combined cycle.
-Above it, the quite scarily potent RS Q3 can even record 32.8mpg if you don't give the turbochargers too much work to do.
-The 150PS diesel returns a combined figure of 61.4mpg and emissions of 119g/km.
-Go for an S line version with the bigger alloys and those numbers are 60.1mpg and emissions of 122g/km.
+The Q3 improves on the already impressive figures of existing models and the Cylinder-on-Demand technology for the latest 1.5-litre engine spells an almost diesel-like return of over 50mpg on the combined cycle.
+With the front-driven manual version of the 2.0 TDI diesel, expect over 60mpg on the combined cycle and well under 130g/km of CO2.
+As for maintenance, well servicing your Q3 should be no more taxing than is the case with one of the company's larger cars.
+As usual with Audi models, there's a choice of either a 'Fixed' or a 'Flexible' servicing regime, the choice between the two depending on the extent of your likely annual mileage.
 Like most Audi models, once you've taken the pain of the initial asking price, ongoing costs should be manageable.
 As long as you don't go too berserk when choosing options, you'll have those reassuringly plump Audi residual values to fall back on, by far the biggest ticket item when it comes to overall cost of ownership in this corner of the market.